-If you’ve been walking around the streets of LA recently, you may have caught billboards scattered around town featuring a rather bizarre individual.
+If you’ve been walking around the streets of LA recently, you may have caught billboards scattered around town featuring a rather bizarre individual called Mikey Mike.
 With slogans like “Ginger curious?
 Send nudes” and “Have you seen this man?
 Owes 2.3 million in child support,” the mystery man has began to gather a bit of attention, popping up on Instagram and other social media feeds all over the world.

-But the truth is, this comical figure is indeed a real person, and his name is Mikey Mike.
+But the truth is, this comical figure is indeed a real person.
 Six years ago, he was just another songwriter/producer trying to break into the business, facing rejection after rejection as music sent to labels and managers and publishers all went by without interest.
 Feeling frustrated by the lack of bites, Mikey decided to attempt to submit the same music under the name of a famous porn star and just like that his luck began to change, culminating in him receiving a spot producing on Rihanna’s Unapologetic album.

 Over the next few years, Mikey would continue to produce and write music for up-and-coming artists until, through his manager, Mikey’s music got in the hands of Rick Rubin, who decided to produce his first single “Doin’ Me.”
 He now has a deal with Warner Bros. and a record on the way.
 AltWire owner and writer Derek recently sat down with the controversial figure and had an opportunity to learn about what makes him tick.
 Read on for our interview with Mikey Mike.